 o Rider will track wildlife by searching for sign, using trail cameras, and visual observation.

-• Finding carcasses of domestic and wild animals around cattle and reporting all carcasses to the Coordinator and cattle carcasses to the rancher.
+• Finding carcasses of domestic and wild animals around cattle and reporting all carcasses to the Wildlife Program Coordinator, and cattle carcasses to the rancher.

 o Rider will never be required to approach a carcass or potential carcass area, allowing individuals to use their own discretion in determining safety of a situation.